thebrandonallen/edit-author-slug/readme.txt

 == Changelog ==

 = 0.5 =
-* added 'Author Slug' column to Users > Authors & Users (Users > Users in 3.0) page (prop Yonat Sharon for the jumpstart)
+* added 'Author Slug' column to Users > Authors & Users (Users > Users in 3.0) page (props Yonat Sharon for the jumpstart)
 * ended support for the WP 2.8 branch.
 Most likely still works, but I will not support it.
 * various bug fixes

 = 0.4 =
 * added ability to change the Author Base
 * updated documentation
 * added some extra security via WP esc_* functions
 * added Belorussian translation, props Marcis G.